 Subsidiaries are entities controlled by the Group.
-Control exists where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+Control exists where the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.